 A group of optimization problems naturally map to an Ising machine.
-Perhaps the most straightforward problem to map is Max-Cut.
-Given a graph, $G\,=\,(V,E)$, where $V$ is a set of vertices and $E$ is a set of edges, a \emph{cut} is a partition of vertices into two sets of, say, $V^{+}$ and $V^{-}$, where; $V^{+} \bigcup V^{-} = V$ and $V^{+} \bigcap V^{-} = \emptyset$
+Perhaps the most straightforward problem to map is (weighted) Max-Cut.
+Given a graph, $G\,=\,(V,E)$, a \emph{cut} is a partition of vertices into two sets of, say, $V^{+}$ and $V^{-}$, where $V^{-} = V-V^{+}$.

 The Max-Cut problem tries to find a cut such that the combined weight of the edges spanning the two sets of vertices is maximum.
-In other words, the best cut is
+In other words, the maximum cut is

 where $W_{ij}$ is the weight of edge $(i,j)$.
 (We will refer to the resulting $\sum W_{ij}$ as the cut \emph{value} in this paper.)